Humanitarian League: Publications

-The League disseminated its ideas through journals, edited by Henry S. Salt: Humanity (1895–1902), later renamed The Humanitarian (1902–1919), and the quarterly The Humane Review (1900–1910).
+The League published periodicals edited by Henry S. Salt: Humanity (1895–1902), later renamed The Humanitarian (1902–1919), and the quarterly The Humane Review (1900–1910).
+It also issued books and pamphlets.

 Decline and closure

 During the First World War, the League's membership and publication output declined.
-The organisation closed in 1919, shortly after the death of Salt's wife.
+The organisation closed in December 1919, shortly after the death of Salt's wife.

 Legacy

 Later influence

-In 1924, former members of the League, Henry Brown Amos and Ernest Bell, established the League for the Prohibition of Cruel Sports, which later became the League Against Cruel Sports.
+In 1924, former League members Henry Brown Amos and Ernest Bell established the League for the Prohibition of Cruel Sports, which later became the League Against Cruel Sports.

 Reuse of the name

 The name "Humanitarian League" was later adopted by an organisation registered in Hong Kong in 2013.
 This group operates alongside the Ernest Bell Library, republishing historical humanitarian pamphlets and books.

-Notable people associated with the League
+People associated with the League

-A wide range of individuals were associated with the Humanitarian League during its existence.
-Some held formal offices in the organisation, while others supported its campaigns, contributed writings, or participated in lectures and pamphlets.
-The following tables list founders, officers, and notable members and supporters identified in contemporary and later sources.
+People associated with the Humanitarian League included formal officers, committee members, campaign supporters, writers and lecturers.
+The following tables list founders, office-holders, committee members and supporters identified in cited sources.